 San Andreas Fault in California USA and north west Mexico.
 Article Jan 20, 2016 more updates eventually, page in progress, updated Aug 21,2017.
 I have not seen the movie but would like to.
 MORE INFO AND PHOTOS BELOW

-The center of the northern portion of the "Pacific Plate" is around the Hawaiian Islands.
-The Pacific plate goes from California USA to Japan, and down to the South Pacific; while the "North American Plate" goes from California to Iceland where it is volcanic.
+the "North American Plate" goes from California to Iceland where it is volcanic.
 There are signs of former volcanic activity at Bowling Ball Beach just south of Point Arena, where there are large round rocks taller than people, that were once spurts of molten lava, 2 miles from the fault line (quite a range for lava).

 ZOOMABLE GOOGLE MAP WITH FAULT LINE: